Aditya-Kalluri/Till-College/README.md

-# Purpose if this website
+# Purpose of this website

 Adding what I was interested in as an Undergraduate student